howdyai/botkit/readme.md

 ### Middleware Endpoints

-Botkit currently supports middleware insertion in three places:
+Botkit currently supports middleware insertion in the following places:

 * When receiving a message, before triggering any events
 * When sending a message, before the message is sent to the API
 * When hearing a message
+* When matching patterns with `hears()`, after the pattern has been matched but before the handler function is called
+* When capturing a users response to a `convo.ask()` question, after the user has answered, but before the value is stored or passed to the handler function

 Send and Receive middleware functions are added to Botkit using an Express-style "use" syntax.
 Each function receives a bot parameter, a message parameter, and